 Subd.
 5. Enhanced penalty.
 Provides that, if the offense creates a reasonably foreseeable risk of bodily harm, a gross misdemeanor offense shall be enhanced to a felony with a maximum sentence of three years, and the maximum penalty for a felony offense shall be increased by 50 percent.
-[H.F.
-450]

-24 Burglary in the third degree.
+11 Burglary in the third degree.

-Establishes a felony offense for a person who enters a building that is open to the public, other than a building listed in subdivision 2, paragraph (b), if the person does so within:
+Establishes a felony offense (five-year statutory maximum sentence) for a person who enters a building that is open to the public, other than a building listed in subdivision 2, paragraph (b), if the person does so within:

 - 1) one year of being told to leave the building and not return; and - 2) five years of being convicted of theft or a related offense.
-The offense may be punished by imprisonment of up to five years, a fine of up to \$10,000, or both.